FlagBrew/PKSM/README.md

 GenVI to GenVII games: trigger the right game when prompted (you will do it twice if using homebrew launcher).

-GenIV to GenV games: if using homebrew launcher, you must trigger Poketrasporter or Dream Radar.
+GenIV to GenV games: if using homebrew launcher, you must trigger Poketrasporter.
 Otherwise, use as always.

 ## Backups